amurrell/quick-laravel-guide/INSTALL-README.md

 # Quick Laravel Guide

-A quick install guide to create a laravel app with alternative **local development tool [DockerLocal](https://github.com/amurrell/DockerLocal)**.
+Create or maintain laravel apps with alternative **local development tool [DockerLocal](https://github.com/amurrell/DockerLocal)**.

 ### Ideal for:

-- setting up a new laravel app with an **alternative solution (docker containers) for local development**
+- setting up a new or existing laravel apps with an **alternative solution (docker containers) for local development**
 - **linux** users who cannot use the mac only tools to spin up laravel projects quick
-- support **a team of engineers with local development tooling** - running mac or linux (tested with ubuntu)
+- support **a team of engineers with local development tooling** - running mac (tested with Catalina) or linux (tested with ubuntu)

 ---